Establishing a known brand, working in a huge conglomerate or contributing to a project by…

 Scale of Operations

-Of course, Walmart is an enormous national entity in the United States.
-There is not a single state that does not have a Walmart in it.
-In addition to the national success, Walmart has grown its global operations as its stores can be located in four different continents: North America, South America, Africa, and Europe with more than 600 stores in the United Kingdom).
+In addition to the national success, Walmart has grown its global operations as its stores can be located in four different continents: North America, South America, Africa, and Europe with more than 600 stores in the United Kingdom.

 The Business Strategy

-Walmart uses the business model known as economies of scale.
-Economies of scale can be defined as cost advantages occurring because of the increase in production and the decrease in prices.
-As it was mentioned as the previous strength, Walmart’s operations are so big and so expansive throughout the world, the cost of production can be divided between all of the goods.
-Therefore, Walmart can keep its lower prices for its products.
+Walmart uses the business model known as economies of scale which provides cost advantages because of the increase in production and the decrease in prices.
+As Walmart’s operations are so expansive throughout the world, the cost of production can be divided between all of the goods.

 Efficient Supply Chain